Scuba Claus

 We have a whole post all about the best Christmas lights, but here are some great places to take kids to see holiday lights around Cleveland:

-- Wild Winter Lights at the Cleveland Metroparks Zoo: With hundreds of light displays and holiday-themed spots like Candyland, Santa’s Workshop, Enchanted Forest, and Conservation Trail, the whole family will be mesmerized.
+• Wild Winter Lights at the Cleveland Metroparks Zoo: With hundreds of light displays and holiday-themed areas, including Candyland, Enchanted Forest, Starry Skies, and Santa’s Workshop, the whole family will be mesmerized.
 There are two options for visiting the Wild Winter Lights: walk-through or drive-through.
-Walk-through tickets are $19 for Zoo members and $22 for non-members if purchased in advance.
-Drive-through tickets are $57 per car for Zoo members and $66 per car for non-members.
-It’s highly recommended that you book your timed tickets in advance.
+Walk-through tickets are $24 for Zoo members and $27 for non-members if purchased in advance.
+Drive-through tickets are $49 per car for Zoo members and $59 per car for non-members.
+The displays run through December 30, 2025, and it’s highly recommended that you book your tickets in advance.
 You can buy them here.

-- Holiday Lights Cruise-Thru: The Lorain County Metroparks’ Carlisle Reservation is hosting its annual twinkling lights and holiday displays from November 25-December 23, 2022 on Wednesday-Saturday nights.
+• Holiday Lights Cruise-Thru: The Lorain County Metroparks’ Carlisle Reservation is hosting its annual light displays.
+You can drive through Wednesday-Sunday from November 28-December 21, 2025 from 5:30-9 p.m., and there’s also a walk-through trail at the Carlisle Visitor Center.
 This is free, but they are requesting at least one non-perishable food item to donate to the Second Harvest Food Bank.

-- Lights on the Lake – This light display in Ashtabula County claims to be the largest holiday light display on Lake Erie.
+• Lights on the Lake This light display in Ashtabula County claims to be the largest holiday light display on Lake Erie.
 It has 70 displays across the 54 acres of Lakeshore Park.
-It runs on Friday, Saturday, and Sunday evenings from 6-9 p.m. from November 25 through December 31, 2023.
-A donation of $5 per car is suggested.
+It runs on Friday, Saturday, and Sunday evenings from 6-9 p.m. from November 28 through December 28, 2025.
+Admission is $5 per car.

 RELATED: Where to See the Best Christmas Light Displays Near Cleveland